-CEAD8302 Strategies and Models for the Contemporary Family (3 hours) Faculty
+CEAD8302 Strategies and Models for Family Ministry (3 hours) Faculty

-This seminar is designed to survey contemporary family life and to investigate concerns involved in family living.
-The role of family life education in the local Baptist church in addressing these needs is stressed.
+Students will survey family ministry to investigate concerns involved in family living.
+The role of family life education and ministry development in the local church in addressing these needs are stressed.
 Special attention is given to current literature in the field.
-Family life education projects will be developed and evaluated.
+Family ministry projects will be developed and evaluated.

-CEAD8304 College Ministry (3 hours) Jackson
+CEAD8304 College Ministry (3 hours) Faculty

-This course is designed to focus on ministry to college students in various settings.
+Students will research and evaluate ministry to college students in various settings.
 The profile of the emerging adult, the particular context of ministry to collegians and emerging trends in young adult ministry are investigated.
 The qualifications, preparation, commitment, relationships, and responsibilities of church and campus leadership are considered.
 Basic principles underlying program development, leadership training, and administration of staff, student center and budget are explored.